 '''

 SUBROUTINE h5pset_fapl_mpio_f(prp_id, comm, info, hdferr)

 IMPLICIT NONE

 INTEGER(HID_T), INTENT(IN) :: prp_id !
 Property list identifier

 INTEGER, INTENT(IN) :: comm !
 MPI communicator to be used for

 ! file open as defined in

 !
 MPI_FILE_OPEN of MPI-2

 INTEGER, INTENT(OUT) :: hdferr !
-MPI info object to be used for

-! file open as defined in

-!
 MPI_FILE_OPEN of MPI-2

 INTEGER, INTENT(OUT) :: hdferr !
 Error code

 !
 0 on success and -1 on failure

 END SUBROUTINE h5pset_fapl_mpio_f

 '''

+Release Change

-- 1.4.5 Handling of the MPI Communicator and Info object changed at this release.
-A duplicate of each of these is now stored in the property list instead of pointers to each. - 1.4.0 C function introduced in this release.
+1.4.5 Handling of the MPI Communicator and Info object changed at this release.
+A duplicate of each of these is now stored in the property list instead of pointers to each.

+1.4.0 C function introduced in this release.